× This is an archived campaign website. Please do not use the forms and direct all enquiries regarding BUGS the film to Rosforth Films

 How Josh and Harry went from selling LEGO in the UK to founding their edible-insect startup, Mophagy.
 More →

-More on Crickets Flour
+More on Flour Crickets

 Baking with crickets: cookies, loaf, icing